FasterXML/jackson-dataformats-text/yaml/README.md

 ### Maximum input YAML document size (3 MB)

-SnakeYAML implementation starts imposing the default limit of 3 megabyte document size as of version 1.32, used by Jackson 2.14.0.
+SnakeYAML implementation (that Jackson uses for low-level encoding and decoding) starts imposing the default limit of 3 megabyte document size as of version 1.32, used by Jackson 2.14 (and later).
 If you hit this limitation, you need to explicitly increase the limit by configuring `YAMLFactory` and constructing `YAMLMapper` with that:

 ```java
 LoaderOptions loaderOptions = new LoaderOptions();